yucluo/Populist_attitudes/README.md

-# We_got_our_guy_populism
+# Populist_attitudes
-The codes for reproducing the "We Got Our Guy!: Populist Attitudes after Populists Gain Power" article published on Socius.
+The codes for reproducing the "We Got Our Guy!: Populist Attitudes after Populists Gain Power" article on Socius.

+The data used in the analysis are provided by Bart Bonikowski and Yuval Feinstein.
+For related inquiries, please reach out to bb3239@nyu.edu